I first published this in 2013, and it’s been my most popular video on YouTube even after all these years.

-Once you’ve done this routine, or simply want to jump ahead into building greater fight-specific movement patterns and strength, power, speed, and endurance – check out the Muay Thai S&C Accelerator (which is on sale for a special price until August 14).
+Once you’ve done this routine, or simply want to jump ahead into building greater fight-specific movement patterns and strength, power, speed, and endurance – check out the Muay Thai S&C Accelerator.

 Thanks for reading, hope you enjoy the routine and get as many gains out of it as I did!